Psychomotor agitation: Causes

 These activities are the subconscious mind's way of trying to relieve tension.
 Often people experiencing psychomotor agitation feel as if their movements are not deliberate.

 Sometimes, however, psychomotor agitation does not relate to mental tension and anxiety.

 Recent studies found that nicotine withdrawal induces psychomotor agitation (motor deficit).

 In other cases, psychomotor agitation can be caused by antipsychotic medications.
 For instance, akathisia, a movement disorder sometimes induced by antipsychotics and other psychotropics, is estimated to affect 15-35% of patients with schizophrenia.

-Diagnosis

 Treatment

 A form of self-treatment arises in that many patients develop stimming in a natural, unplanned, and largely nonconscious way, simply because they coincidentally discover behavior that brings some relief to their psychomotor agitation, and develop habits around it.
 Stimming has many forms, some quite adaptive and others maladaptive (for example, excessive hand-wringing can injure joints, and excessive rubbing or scratching of skin can injure it).
-Another form of self-treatment that arises not uncommonly is self-medication, which unfortunately can lead to substance use disorders such as alcohol use disorder.
+Another form of self-treatment that arises not uncommonly is self-medication, which can lead to substance use disorders such as alcohol use disorder.

 Whereas stimming is a nonpharmacologic but undirected and sometimes harmful amelioration, directed therapy tries to introduce another and generally better nonpharmacologic help in the form of the following lifestyle changes, to help a person to reduce their anxiety levels: